COVID-19 has forever altered how we view, develop, deploy, and value business continuity planning.

 What is Disaster Recovery?

-Disaster recovery is an organization’s method of regaining access and functionality to its IT infrastructure after events like a natural disaster, cyber attack, or even business disruptions related to the COVID-19 pandemic.
+Disaster recovery is an organization’s method of regaining access and functionality to its IT infrastructure after events like a natural disaster, cyber attack, or even business disruptions such as the COVID-19 pandemic.

 A variety of disaster recovery (DR) methods can be part of a disaster recovery plan.
 DR is one aspect of business continuity.